kpierczy/bash-utils/lib/scripting/parseargs/full/readme.md

 table.
 Underlying section tends to describe subsequent fields in a way that is exhaustive for the topic and hopefully not for the user :)

     [format] (optional/required)

 This field wears two hats.
 First of all, it describes WHAT should be parsed.
 Meaning of 'what should be parsed' differs from argument's type to type and so are requirements for this format, hence their descriptions are divided into threee categories.

-    --> Positional arguments (optional)
+* Positional arguments (optional):

     For positional arguments this field - if given - takes one of three forms: 'NAME', 'NAME[n]' or 'NAME...', where 'NAME' is any (preferably human-readable) string consisting of alphanumerical characters and unerscores (may be an empty string).
 The first forms describes, that the UBAD table refers to a single positional argument.
     The second form describes n subsequent positional arguments.
 The last form refers to a variadic list of arguments (note: UBAD table using 'NAME...' format - if used - should be the last element of the UBAD list descibing positional argument.
 Further entries will be ommitted by the `parseargs` function)

     If this field is not given, a single positional argument is assumed.

-    --> Optional arguments (required)
+* Optional arguments (required):

     For optional arguments this field holds a string representing a '|'-separated list of standard GNU options' identifiers.
 For more informations refer to `getopt`

-    --> Environmental arguments (required)
+* Environmental arguments (required):

     For environmental arguments this field contains a name of the variable to be parsed

 The secod function of the [format] field is to provide a human-readable name of the argument for auto-generated 'usage' message.
 For positional arguments - for which this field is optional - if no field is given or when NAME is an empty string the default name 'ARGx' is used, where 'x' is an index of the UBAD table in the UBAD list of positional argument (indexed from 1)

-[name] (optional/required)
+    [name] (required)

-    Name of the key under which the argument should be parsed into the destination hash array (nargs/opts/envs)
+Name of the key under which the argument should be parsed into the destination hash array (nargs/opts/envs).
+Should consist of letters and underscores

-        --> Positional arguments (optional)
+* Positional arguments

-            For positional arguments, if this field is not defined, the parsed argument will be written into the 'uargs' array and not into the 'nargs' hash array.
-If defined, it will correspond to the key in the 'nargs' hash array which the parsed option will be stored under.

-            If [name] field is given, and the [format] field describes multiple arguments ('NAME[n]' or 'NAME...' format) names of keys in the 'nargs' hash array will be produces by appending index of the argument (inside the group) to the value of the [name] field
+    For positional arguments this field defines a name under which the parsed argument(s) will be written into the 'pargs' array.
+If the [format] field describes multiple arguments ('NAME[n]' or 'NAME...' format) names of keys in the 'nargs' hash array will be produces by appending index of the argument (inside the group) to the value of the [name] field

-        --> Optional arguments & Environmental arguments (required)
+* Optional arguments & Environmental arguments

     For optionals and environmental arguments this field is required and defines name of the key in the 'opts' and 'envs' hash tables respectively that the parsed argument will be stored into.

     [type] (optional)

 Type of the argument.
 This may be one of:

-        s|string) argument holding a string
+* s|string) argument holding a string
-        i|integer) argument holding an integer
+* i|integer) argument holding an integer
-        p|path) argument holding a path
+* p|path) argument holding a path
-        f|flag) argument holding a flag (not applicable for positional arguments)
+* f|flag) argument holding a flag (not applicable for positional arguments)

 The default type is 'string'.
 Type of the argument may be used for automatic verification (only for integers and paths).
+Note that the flag to be considered 'True' by the parser must be either given at all (for optional arguments) or set to **1** (for positional and environmental arguments).
+Every other values will be considered as non-parsed flag.
+However, such a flags will be represented in parsed hash arrays (nargs, opts, envs) with value **0** that is considered to be *True* in bash. *False* flags will have their fields either undefined (by default) or set to **1** (if requested; bash considers **1** as *False*).
+Although **flag** type makes not much sens for positional arguments, if defined as so, they will be parsed due to described rules.

-[defaut] (optional, meaningless for flag arguments)
+    [defaut] (optional, meaningless for flag arguments when it comes to optional and environmental arguments)

 The default value of the argument if it is not parsed.
+Note: if variadic positional arguments defining a default value are not parsed, the default is written into `pargs[name]` when `name` is name given in the UBAD table.
+If at least one variadic argument is parsed, the values are written in `pargs[name#idx]` where `#idx` is index of the variadic arg

     [variants] (optional, meaningless for flag arguments)

 '|'-separated list of valid values that the argument may take.
-By default every element of the list if trimmed (edge whitespace characters are removed) to enable user declare variants like this - 'var1 | var2 | var3' - instead of like this
+By default every element of the list if trimmed (edge whitespace characters are removed) to enable user declare variants like this - 'var1 | var2 | var3' - instead of like this 'var1|var2|var3'.
-    'var1|var2|var3'.
 This behaviour may be changed by setting corresponding switch of the `parseargs` function

 Variants may contain regex expressions (supported by the =~ operator) taken into '[...]'. '[]' characters can be escaped with a leading backslash (note: this functionality is a goal, but it is not implemented yet)

     [range] (optional, meaningless for flag arguments)

 Colon-separated pair of values defining 'MIN:MAX' range for the argument.
 For string-typed and path-typed arguments the lexicalographical comparison is used.
 This field is overwritten by the [variants] field, if given

     [help] (optional)

 Human-readable description of the argument used for automatic generation of the 'usage' message